 - Over the past 12 months, have you had any relevant diagnostic testing performed that relates to your condition?
 Over the past year, if you have had any relevant tests performed such as a CT scan or blood testing, these may be reviewed by the life insurance underwriters in order to get an even better overview of your health condition.
 If these come out to be positive, it is possible that you could qualify for a Standard policy rating.

 In addition to the condition related information that the underwriters will request, they will also typically require that you take a medical examination.
 This will entail that you meet with a paramedical professional who will take a heart monitor and a blood pressure reading from you.
 They will also take a blood and urine sample.
-These samples will be tested for various health conditions that may also pose a higher risk of claim to the life insurance company.
+Each is tested for various health conditions that may also pose a higher risk of claim to the life insurance company.

 Once all of the information has been reviewed, the underwriters will be able to make a much better determination regarding your policy rating classification, as well as the premium amount that should be charged.

 If it is determined for some reason that you will not be eligible for traditionally underwritten life insurance, you still have options.
-By applying for a guaranteed issue life insurance policy, you will not be required to take a medical examination, nor will you be asked to answer numerous medical related questions on the application for coverage.
-Although the premiums that are charged for this type of coverage are usually quite a bit higher than for traditional coverage, this may be the only option that is available for the protection that you need.
+By applying for a guaranteed issue life insurance policy, you do not go through the med-exam, nor will you be asked to answer numerous medical questions on the application for coverage.
+Although the premiums are usually quite a bit higher than for traditional coverage, this may be the only option that is available to you.

 How and Where to Obtain Life Insurance with Diverticulosis